 Senior dogs have more spunk, loyalty, and love to give to their humans then they are often given credit for.
 Not only do they make just as lovable companions as their puppy counterparts, but they are often much easier to integrate into your home and family.
-From potty training, to knowing personality types, senior pets are guaranteed to make a much easier transition into the home that is just right for their already established needs.
-Think adopting a senior dog or other pet is right for you?
+From potty training to knowing personality types, senior pets are guaranteed to make a much easier transition into the home that is just right for their already established needs.
+Think adopting a senior dog is right for you?
 Then there is no better time to consider adoption than this November, during Adopt a Senior Pet Month!

 My story on adopting a senior dog wasn’t as cookie cutter as you might think.
 When I knew that I was ready for another dog, I immediately looked into rescue options.
 My first dog was a rescue and I really wanted to welcome my home to another one.
 With that being said, my first rescue was only 4 months old when I adopted him.
 So, the thought of adopting a senior dog had never really crossed my mind before.